 - You can easily transport them to your gigs

 Kawai VPC1 Electric Piano – What is this?

-Before you continue reading I want you to listen to this demonstration of the instrument by the amazing pianist Ruslan Sirota playing this instrument so that you’ll know if reading this long article is worth your time.
+Before you continue reading I want you to listen to this demonstration of the instrument by the amazing pianist Ruslan Sirota playing this digital instrument so that you’ll know if reading this long article is worth your time.

 Now let’s take a look at the instrument and here it is.
 It is quite beautiful actually.
 My Kawai VPC1, which stands for ”Virtual Piano Controler”.
 So what is this?

 This is actually just a MIDI controler but what makes this model so special, other than its clean design, are its keys.
 What we have here is actually something like an acoustic instrument with real hammers inside, ultimately making the instrument feel much more like a real piano.

 Since this is only a MIDI keyboard we’ll also need piano samplings to produce sound.
 We will also cover this topic in my review.